1909-11 American Caramel (E90-1) Set

-In all, 121 different cards are included in the set.
+In all, 121 different cards are included in the E90-1 set.
 While there are numerous Hall of Famers found in this issue, the Joe Jackson card is easily the most desirable in the set.
 Even in poor condition, it usually fetches more than $10,000.
 While he has a minor league card in the 1910 Old Mill (T210) set, the E90-1 American Caramel issue is considered by most to be his rookie card.

 His card, along with the numerous tough issues (such as Mike Mitchell) make this an incredibly difficult set to complete even with a reasonable checklist number.
 Beyond the Hall of Famers and stars, a decent part of the set is comprised of harder to find commons.
 The cards are colorful in nature and feature players in a variety of poses.

 Several players have cards with variations.
 Hall of Famer Willie Keeler, for example, has three cards – one portrait with a red background, one portrait with a pink background, and one featuring him batting.
 The pink background is considered a true variation and is listed as a separate card on most checklists.